Vietnam.vn - Nền tảng quảng bá Việt Nam

 A gathering place for culture lovers

-When I was present at the "Hanoi Afternoon Gift" space, in the living room of about 30 square meters, 30 guests sat at tea tables, there were guests from the South, and occasionally, the program also welcomed overseas Vietnamese who came to attend on the occasion of returning from abroad.
-The guests listened to Ms. Tuyet Nhung herself, or the guest MCs, introduce and read essays about the day's theme dish and enjoyed folk songs.
+When I was present at the "Hanoi Afternoon Gift" space, in the living room of about 30 square meters, 30 guests sat at tea tables, there were guests from the South, sometimes the program even welcomed overseas Vietnamese who came to attend on the occasion of returning from abroad.
+The guests listened to Ms. Tuyet Nhung herself, or the guest MCs introduce, read essays about the day's theme dish and enjoyed folk songs.
 After that, the guests were guided through the steps to cook the theme dish, with the instructor's own notes and secrets to make the dish more delicious.
 Each diner participated in the steps, and was able to arrange and decorate their own portion.
-After the decoration was completed, it was time to enjoy the beautiful dishes, with the traditional flavor of old Hanoi.
+After the decoration, it was time to enjoy the beautiful dishes, with the traditional flavor of old Hanoi.

 “My own house, a space decorated in an old style, imbued with the soul and care of myself and my family, makes people more excited than if I rented a place that might be more crowded, might earn more money but might not be attractive to young people.”